christc4/websites-2024/mal.avsbq.org/quotes.md

 > _On my way to CIA headquarters to pick up my free watch (I found out I made it onto their watch list)_

+> _We don't need your origin story, we know you're a villain_

 <img src=".pix/mom_text.webp" style="width: 200px; height: auto;">